nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 Requirements
 ************

-* One of the following Nordic development kits:
+The sample supports the following development kits:

 .. table-from-rows:: /includes/sample_board_rows.txt
    :header: heading
    :rows: nrf5340pdk_nrf5340_cpuapp, nrf52840dk_nrf52840, nrf52dk_nrf52832, nrf52833dk_nrf52833

+The sample has the following additional requirements:

-* NFC polling device (for example, a smartphone or a tablet with NFC support)
+* NFC polling device (for example, a smartphone or a tablet with NFC support).
-* NFC poling device with TNEP support (when testing the two-way OOB pairing).
+* NFC polling device with TNEP support (when testing the two-way OOB pairing).
   You can use the corresponding :ref:`central_nfc_pairing` as an NFC Polling Device.

 User interface